 Naruhodo: |

-As you can see, it was sort of a red herring.
+As you can see, it was a red herring of sorts.
 If I recall correctly, this trick is rarely used in the main series.
-Most likely the developers decided to ditch it because they didn't want to confuse the player.
-Or it is just another bug/oversight...
+The developers probably ditched it because they didn't want to confuse players.
+Then again, it could just be another bug or oversight.

-Three dialogs in this section are early versions of the regular dialogs that appear in the game, but it is only true for the English script — in the Japanese script there are no differences between them.
-By looking at the English dialogs it becomes clear that they are not an early translation attempt — there are some crucial differences between the unused and regular dialogs.
-I guess, the Japanese script file was changed after it had been sent to the translation team.
-Because of it a regular English dialog will be given for comparison instead.
+Three dialogues in this section are early versions of the regular dialogues that appear in the game.
+However, this is only true for the English script.
+In the Japanese script, there are no differences between the two.
+Looking at the English dialogues makes it clear that they are not an early translation attempt; there are crucial differences between the unused and regular dialogues.
+Perhaps the Japanese script file was modified after being sent to the translation team.
+For this reason, a regular English dialogue will be provided for comparison.

 Ema: